Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/what-is-eop.md

 ### Geospatial Context Data

-Showing environmental observations and analysis in the context of relevant gespatial features helps improves usability and understandining of the data.
+Showing environmental observations and analysis in the context of relevant geospatial features helps improves usability and understanding of the data.

 This information may include: